 Provide a brief comparison of this activity to existing, related efforts or standards of which you are aware (industry associations, consortia, standardization activities, etc.).

-There are no known open standards / IEEE 802 based activity to compare against this Industry Connections activity proposal.
+There are no known IEEE 802 based activities comparable to this Industry Connections activity proposal.

 Previously Published Material